Surface finishing

 Surface finishing is a broad range of industrial processes that alter the surface of a manufactured item to achieve a certain property.
-Finishing processes may be employed to: improve appearance, adhesion or wettability, solderability, corrosion resistance, tarnish resistance, chemical resistance, wear resistance, hardness, modify electrical conductivity, remove burrs and other surface flaws, and control the surface friction.
+Finishing processes may be employed to: improve product appearance, adhesion or wettability, solderability, corrosion resistance, tarnish resistance, the chemical resistance, the wear resistance, hardness, modify electrical conductivity, remove burrs and other surface flaws, and control the surface friction.
 In limited cases some of these techniques can be used to restore original dimensions to salvage or repair an item.
 An unfinished surface is often called mill finish.
+These processes can improve the durability, performance and even the appearance of the surface being finished.
+Surface finishing is often one of the final steps taken when working metal and is essential for guaranteeing that metal components meet the requirements of the necessary finish.

 Surface finishing processes can be categorized by how they affect the workpiece: